Don Pearson

-Don Pearson is Vice President of Sales and Marketing for Inductive Automation, a supplier of web-based industrial automation software based in Folsom, California.
+Don Pearson is Chief Strategy Officer for Inductive Automation, a supplier of web-based industrial automation software based in Folsom, California.

 He was formerly a management consultant and executive for the Folsom, California publishing company, e.Republic.
 Pearson is perhaps best known for his role in training Allstate Insurance Company managers and salesmen in the tenets of L. Ron Hubbard's 'management by statistics' during the late 1980s and early 1990s.
-Pearson also set up a political action committee called the Association of Citizens for Social Reform, the aim of which was to eliminate public support for mental health programs not approved of by Scientology.
+In 1998, Pearson opened a chapter for Citizens Commission on Human Rights, and in 2001 set up a political action committee called the Association of Citizens for Social Reform, the aim of which was to eliminate public support for mental health programs not approved of by Scientology.

 e.Republic

 Together with fellow Scientologists Dennis McKenna, Pearson operates e.Republic, a media and event management enterprise primarily serving the government information technology market, including Government Technology, Governing, and Converge magazines, which McKenna founded in 1983.
 Another e.Republic offshoot, the Center for Digital Government, provides research and consulting to state and local governments. e.Republic relies heavily on L. Ron Hubbard's writing as part of its employee training process.